I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_acpi_evaluate_control_method.md

 ## Members

-`CompletionContext`

-[in] A pointer to a completion context value.
-The PEP uses this member only if the control method is evaluated asynchronously.
-In this case, the PEP supplies this completion context pointer in the call to the <a href="https://msdn.microsoft.com/library/windows/hardware/mt186629">CompleteWork</a> routine that notifies the Windows <a href="https://msdn.microsoft.com/B08F8ABF-FD43-434C-A345-337FBB799D9B">power management framework</a> (PoFx) that the evaluation of the control method is complete.
-Included in the input parameters to this call is a pointer to a <a href="..\pepfx\ns-pepfx-_pep_work_acpi_evaluate_control_method_complete.md">PEP_WORK_ACPI_EVALUATE_CONTROL_METHOD_COMPLETE</a> structure to which the PEP has written the completion context pointer.
-The context is opaque to the PEP and contains data used internally by PoFx.

 `DeviceHandle`

 [in] A PEPHANDLE value that identifies the device's registration for ACPI services.
 The platform extension plug-in (PEP) supplied this handle in response to a previous <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt186689">PEP_NOTIFY_ACPI_REGISTER_DEVICE</a> notification.

-`InputArgumentCount`

-[in] The number of input arguments in the input buffer pointed to by the <b>InputArguments</b> member.
-Each argument starts with an <a href="..\acpiioct\ns-acpiioct-_acpi_method_argument_v1.md">ACPI_METHOD_ARGUMENT</a> structure that specifies the size of the argument.
-Currently, the maximum <b>InputArgumentCount</b> value is one.

-`InputArguments`

-[in] A pointer to an input buffer that contains an <a href="..\acpiioct\ns-acpiioct-_acpi_method_argument_v1.md">ACPI_METHOD_ARGUMENT</a> structure that specifies the input argument for the specified ACPI control method.

-`InputArgumentSize`

-[in] The size, in bytes, of the input buffer pointed to by the <b>InputArguments</b> member.

-`MethodStatus`

-[out] An NTSTATUS value that indicates the status of the evaluation of the ACPI control method.
-Set this member to STATUS_SUCCESS to indicate that the platform extension plug-in (PEP) successfully completed its evaluation of the method.
-Set to STATUS_NOT_SUPPORTED to indicate that the PEP does not recognize the control method.
-Set to STATUS_BUFFER_TOO_SMALL to indicate that the output buffer size specified by the <b>InputArgumentSize</b> member is not large enough to contain the method results.

-If the PEP is to evaluate the method asychronously, set this member to STATUS_PENDING and return from the <a href="https://msdn.microsoft.com/library/windows/hardware/mt186625">AcceptAcpiNotification</a> callback.
-Later, when the evaluation is completed, the PEP calls the <a href="https://msdn.microsoft.com/library/windows/hardware/mt186629">CompleteWork</a> routine to notify the Windows <a href="https://msdn.microsoft.com/B08F8ABF-FD43-434C-A345-337FBB799D9B">power management framework</a> (PoFx) that the evaluation of the control method is complete.

-`OutputArgumentCount`

-[in] The number of output arguments in the output buffer pointed to by the <b>OutputArguments</b> member.
-Each argument starts with an <a href="..\acpiioct\ns-acpiioct-_acpi_method_argument_v1.md">ACPI_METHOD_ARGUMENT</a> structure that specifies the size of the argument.
-Currently, the maximum allowed <b>OutputArgumentCount</b> value is one.

-`OutputArguments`

-[in] A pointer to an output buffer to which the PEP writes an <a href="..\acpiioct\ns-acpiioct-_acpi_method_argument_v1.md">ACPI_METHOD_ARGUMENT</a> structure that contains the result of evaluating the specified ACPI control method.

-`OutputArgumentSize`

-[in, out] On input, the size, in bytes, of the output buffer pointed to by the <b>OutputArguments</b> member.
-If this buffer is not large enough to contain the result of evaluating the method, the PEP overwrites the <b>OutputArgumentSize</b> input value with the required size, and sets the <b>MethodStatus</b> member to STATUS_BUFFER_TOO_SMALL.

 `RequestFlags`